 Sudden Sequel Death Syndrome: The characters first appeared in an earlier work of Briggs's, Gentleman Jim.
 Apparently they were so well-received he brought them back—only to kill them off in a nuclear apocalypse!

-Too Dumb to Live: The Bloggses, especially Hilda, just have no grip whatsoever on the true implications of "the bomb" being dropped.
-Yes, they do fail to survive
+Too Dumb to Live: Though they are more naive than dumb, the Bloggses, especially Hilda, just have no grip whatsoever on the true implications of "the bomb" being dropped.
+Yes, they do fail to survive.